 Letters of intent are required.
-LOIs will be used exclusively to guide recruitment of appropriate reviewers and will not influence the proposal evaluation process.
+LOIs will be used to guide recruitment of appropriate reviewers and will not be used in the proposal evaluation process.
 LOIs are not binding, and changes to the scope, team, focus, etc. are permitted in the proposal.

-Will I hear from Emerging Opportunities staff after submitting an LOI?
+Will I hear from Graham staff after submitting an LOI?